-- 7.2.4 A tenant of a BMR rental unit who is required to vacate the BMR rental unit due to its conversion to a BMR for sale unit, shall have first priority for vacant BMR rental units for which the tenant is eligible and qualifies for two years from the expiration of the lease, regardless of the place of residence of the displaced tenant. - 7.2.5 Preference for Handicap Accessible Units for Bona Fide Wheelchair Users.
-If the BMR unit is wheelchair accessible, then bona fide wheelchair users on the BMR waiting list who are otherwise eligible for the BMR unit, including by household size and income, will receive preference over other applicants, and the BMR unit will be offered to the bona fide wheelchair users in the order that their applications were received. - 7.2.6 Households who are current BMR homeowners are eligible to place their name on the BMR waiting list and to purchase a smaller or larger home needed due to changes in their household size or family needs, such as for a handicapped accessible unit.
+- 7.2.2 Complete One-Time Pre-Purchase Homebuyer Education for Households That Would Like to Purchase a BMR Unit.
+For households that indicate they would like to purchase BMR units, after households are placed on the BMR Purchase W-waiting L-list and before receiving offers to purchase BMR properties, all adult applicants/household members must complete a one-time homebuyer education workshop, class, or counseling session, per Section 6.5. - 7.2.3 When a BMR unit is offered for purchase or rent, applicants must enter into a purchase agreement or lease within a defined, reasonable period of time.
+If an applicant fails to do so, the BMR unit will be offered to the next eligible applicant on the BMR Purchase Wwaiting List.
+The City of Menlo Park reserves the right to establish other criteria to give preference to certain categories of eligible participants on the BMR Purchase Wwaiting List. - 7.2.4 A tenant of a BMR rental unit who is required to vacate the BMR rental unit due to its conversion to a BMR for sale unit, shall have first priority for vacant BMR rental units for which the tenant is eligible and qualifies for two years from the expiration of the lease, regardless of the place of residence of the displaced tenant. - 7.2.5 Preference for Handicap Accessible Units for Bona Fide Wheelchair Users.
+If the BMR unit is wheelchair accessible, then bona fide wheelchair users on the BMR Purchase Wwaiting List who are otherwise eligible for the BMR unit, including by household size and income, will receive preference over other applicants, and the BMR unit will be offered to the bona fide wheelchair users in the order that their applications were received. - 7.2.6 Households who are current BMR homeowners are eligible to place their name on the BMR Purchase wWaiting List and to purchase a smaller or larger home needed due to changes in their household size or family needs, such as for a handicapped accessible unit.